teodragovic/teodragovic.github.io/source/_posts/2014-02-09-smashing-book-4-pt-1.markdown

 categories:
 ---

 I have this memento superpower to easily and quickly forget almost everything I read or watch after short period of time.
-That is why I decided to take notes on information I gather from various articles, tutorials, conference talks and books.
+That's why I decided to take notes on information I gather from various articles, tutorials, conference talks and books.
 Most recently, I started reading wonderful [Smashing Book #4](https://shop.smashingmagazine.com/smashing-book-4-ebooks.html).
 These are my take-away points from first two chapters of the book.

 <!-- more -->

 ## [Chapter 1] Modern CSS Architecture and Front-End Development by Harry Roberts

 There are three stakeholders in every project: the client, the user and the developer.
-Client and users don't care about code, they just want fast and reliable site.
+Clients and users don't care about code, they just want site to be fast and reliable.

 > In reality, developers are the only people who really care about code.
 Write it for yourself, but write it to be fast (for the users) and robust (for the client).